MariaG2704/Scrapper1/README.md

 - **Objective**: Learn to refactor existing code, enhancing the modularity of a class.
 - **wplucas**:
     - Added the three methods to RelibailityAnlysis UML Model.
-    - 50% of step 3, the work on refactoring the two methods from workLoad
+    - Did 50% of step 3 and refactored the two methods from workLoad to fit with Reliability Analysis.
-    - Created the new UML Diagrams
+    - Created the new UML Diagrams.
-    - Generated new JavaDoc files
+    - Generated new JavaDoc files.

 - **msguana**:
+	- I wrote the basics of Reliability Analysis like the constructors and the variables
+	- Did 50% of step 3, refactoring reliability Analysis to fit with ArrayList and ReliabilityWindow and ReliabilityRow
+	- Wrote all Java Doc comments.